 The American College of Surgeons and the Society for Surgery of the Alimentary Tract are offering an annual scholarship to subsidize attendance and participation in the Executive Leadership Program in Health Policy and Management at Brandeis University in Waltham, Massachusetts.
 The award is in the amount of $8,000, to be used toward the cost of tuition, travel, housing, and subsistence during the period of the course.
-The 2014 course will take place June 8-14, 2014.
+The 2015 course will take place from May 31 to June 6, 2015.

 General policies covering the granting of the scholarship are:

 - The award is open to surgeons who are members in good standing of both the American College of Surgeons (ACS) and the Society for Surgery of the Alimentary Tract (SSAT).
 Applicants must be at least 30 years old, but under 60, on the date that the completed application is filed.

 - The award is to be used to support the recipient during the period of the scholarship.
 Indirect costs are not paid to the recipient or to the recipientís institution.